Swedish Taxpayers' Association: Association Structure

 Both natural and legal persons are entitled to membership.
-Members pay prescribed fees for the association which decided by the annual general meeting.
+Members pay prescribed fees for the association, which is decided by the annual general meeting.
 Membership is valid from the first of the following month after payment.
 Each member has one vote in the association.
-Membership ceases if members don’t pay the fee or apply for quit.
+Membership ceases if members don’t pay the fee or apply for a quit.
 In other conditions, if a member brings some damage to the association obviously, the board can exclude it with 2/3 majority approval.
 The decision takes effect immediately.

 The annual general meeting of the association will be held every year in May.
 The meeting has multiple functions: the election of the Board; determination of the fees for the Board and auditors; discharge of members of the Board and CEO; election of auditors and deputy auditors; election of Nomination Committee; determination of the annual fee; report from the Board, CEO and the auditors; voting.
-Decisions are made by simple majority of the meeting.
+Decisions are made by a simple majority of the meeting.

 The Board of the association consists of one chairman, two vice-chairmen, and six other members.
 The term of the chairman and vice-chairman is three years.
-The Board is responsible for the association’s management and has the power to appoint CEO, who works under the guideline of the Board.
-Board members shouldn’t be members of parliament, county council, city council.
+The Board is responsible for the association’s management and has the power to appoint a CEO, who works under the guidelines of the Board.
+Board members shouldn’t be members of parliament, county council, or city council.
 But there is no barrier to membership in parties or organizations.
-The rule is only designed to serve for the political independence of the association.
+The rule is only designed to serve the political independence of the association.

 The Board also needs to build the committee (AU) which consists of three to five people, to prepare matters for discussion in the Board.

 Attempted political coup

 In 2005, Sweden Democrats (SD), National Democrats (ND), and other related anti-immigration far-right organizations led by Carl Lundström and Kenneth Sandberg tried a coup against the Swedish Taxpayers Association.
-Its main goal was to gain greater influence within the association, by getting their supporters to attend the annual general meeting in Malmo, to lead the organization in the direction of Sweden Democrats’ policy to emphasize the negative impact and burden of the immigration on domestic taxpayers’ interests.
+Its main goal was to gain greater influence within the association, by getting their supporters to attend the annual general meeting in Malmo, to lead the organization in the direction of Sweden Democrats’ policy to emphasize the negative impact and burden of immigration on domestic taxpayers’ interests.
 The attempted coup has once brought a great threat to the association’s independent position in politics.
 But once the news reached the ears of the Conservatives and the Liberal Party, they sent their own supporters to the annual general meeting in Malmo to counteract SD/ND supporters.
 Even, they bought tickets for their supporters from Stockholms to Malmo in an anonymous way.
 In the end, the efforts of SD/ND ended in failure.
 Then chairman of the association Claes Levin was re-elected.

 Waste Mediator

-The association has a member working as Waste Mediator(“slöseriombudsmannen”) who has the responsibility to review the public funds used by the politicians and officials.
+The association has a member working as a Waste Mediator (“slöseriombudsmannen”) who has the responsibility to review the public funds used by politicians and officials.
 The current mediator is satire cartoonist Martin Jacobsson Slöso.
 The former mediators include Lars Wilderäng, Martin Borgs, Arvid Malm, Eva Cooper, Johan Ingerö and Rebecca Weidmo Uvell.